axesve/unused-css/README.md

 ## Known issues

-This will not look at *Keyframes, programmatically added Elements*
+This will not look at **Keyframes and programmatically added Elements**

 Cleaned CSS code needs to be run in a CSS beautifier for it to look nice, would like to get this solved.